The following is a list of frequently asked questions and answers about moving to Canada from the U.S., either temporarily or permanently.

 Here, the individual (now a candidate, having created an online Express Entry profile) is ranked along with other candidates, including candidates who entered the pool via other programs that allow people with Canadian work experience and skilled tradespersons to immigrate to Canada.
 The Express Entry pool is a competitive environment, with a points-based ranking system where candidates are awarded up to 1,200 points under the Comprehensive Ranking System (CRS) for a variety of factors.
 The government conducts periodic draws, in which the top-ranked candidates are issued an Invitation to Apply (ITA) for permanent residence.

 Confused?
 Let’s use a hypothetical example.
 A U.S. citizen wants to immigrate to Canada and, having filled out a free assessment form, finds that she can claim 74 points under the Federal Skilled Worker Class.
 She creates an Express Entry profile, where she is awarded 500 CRS points.
 She then receives an ITA is a subsequent draw from the pool.
-This ITA provides a 90-day during which she may submit a complete immigration application, and from that point the government aims to process the application within six months.
+This ITA provides a 60 day time period during which she may submit a complete immigration application, and from that point the government aims to process the application within six months.

 In addition to this federal system, there are also a range of points-based immigration categories under the Provincial Nominee Programs (PNPs).
 The criteria for these categories are set by provincial and territorial governments, who may issue a nomination certificate to successful applicants and their family members, if applicable.
 Under the PNPs, the federal government only oversees admissibility factors, including medical and security background checks.